 - County jail imprisonment for up to six months

-- A maximum fine of $1000
+- A maximum fine of $1,000

-Notably, in place of jail, the judge can award the accused with summary probation.
+Notably, in place of months in jail, the judge can award the accused with summary probation.
 Summary probation is an alternative to a jail term for misdemeanor cases where the accused is directly supervised by the court rather than reporting to a probation officer.

 Possible Defenses to Penal Code §148.9

-No Arrests or Detention
+No Arrests or Detentions

 An accused is guilty of the crime under the code section if they present false information about themselves after a lawful arrest or detention.
 Therefore, a defendant can claim to have provided the wrong information before the arrest.